<?xml version="1.0" encoding="UTF-8"?>

 <itunes:duration>38:15</itunes:duration>

-&lt;p&gt;In surviving the horrific genocide of his people and murder of his family, Karuletwa was stripped of his identity.
+<media:description type="html">&lt;p&gt;&lt;p&gt;Arthur Karuletwa is a native of Rwanda, but lived as a refugee in Uganda and Kenya in the 1990's.
+Today, he sees coffee as a source of healing and empowerment, and has developed a program to trace coffee beans from the point of origin through the supply chain.&lt;/p&gt;&lt;p&gt;&lt;/p&gt;&lt;p&gt;In surviving the horrific genocide of his people and murder of his family, Karuletwa was stripped of his identity.
 As a immigrant in America, he has dedicated his life to preserving the identity of others.
-Waging a war on poverty through agriculture and traceability, Karuletwa points to our food and drink as a reflection of our identity and culture, something we must understand to better act as agents of global development.&lt;/p&gt;&lt;p&gt;&lt;a href="http://video.madfeed.co/preserving-identity-through-coffee-3"&gt;&lt;img src="http://video.madfeed.co/64968559/112383645/9057b3b5bde10d2fbb203a8a884ac726/standard/download-23-thumbnail.jpg" width="75" height=""/&gt;&lt;/a&gt;&lt;/p&gt;</media:description>
+Waging a war on poverty through agriculture and traceability, Karuletwa points to our food and drink as a reflection of our identity and culture, something we must understand to better act as agents of global development.&lt;/p&gt;&lt;/p&gt;&lt;p&gt;&lt;a href="http://video.madfeed.co/preserving-identity-through-coffee-3"&gt;&lt;img src="http://video.madfeed.co/64968559/112383645/9057b3b5bde10d2fbb203a8a884ac726/standard/download-26-thumbnail.jpg" width="704" height="396"/&gt;&lt;/a&gt;&lt;/p&gt;</media:description>

 <media:content url="https://video.madfeed.co/v.ihtml/player.html?token=9057b3b5bde10d2fbb203a8a884ac726&amp;source=podcast&amp;photo%5fid=112383645" width="625" height="352" type="text/html" medium="video" duration="2295" isDefault="true" expression="full"/>